tidepool-org/uploader/docs/checklists/tandem.md

 ##### Device-specific?
 (Add any device-specific notes/additions here.)

 At the moment, we only process data from the most recent pump shut-down event, if any exist.
 This is because a subtle assumption of BtUTC is that the pump clock is always running.
 Unfortunately, when a Tandem device is shut down, the clock stops.
-There are several ways we might try to handle these shut-downs and still do bootstrapping, but we'll need to research and potentially prototype these to figure out the best approach and then implement it.
+There are several ways we might try to handle these shut-downs and still do bootstrapping, all of which reduce to finding a way to reliably identify (and then drop) `timeChange` events occurring just after a device shutdown to reset the stopped clock, but we'll need to research and potentially prototype these to figure out the best approach and then implement it.

 ### No Tidepool Data Model Yet